River cruising is a popular way to get the ease and convenience of a cruise while enjoying a more intimate experience.

 Our itinerary began in the German city of Nuremberg.
 Steeped in World War II history, it witnessed the rise and fall of the Third Reich.
 History buffs can visit the Nazi Party Rally Grounds, the Nazi Documentation Center, and other historical sites.

 But as the second-largest city in Bavaria (after Munich), Nuremberg also has lots more to offer.
 The Old Town features beautiful half-timbered houses along with the medieval Imperial Castle.
-Art lovers can visit the home of German Renaissance artist Albrecht Durer and explore the Germanisches Nationalmuseum and numerous art galleries around town.
+Art lovers can visit the home of German Renaissance artist Albrecht Durer, explore the Germanisches Nationalmuseum, and enjoy numerous art galleries around town.

 The food is incredible in Nuremberg, so we recommend having at least one meal or hearty snack ashore.
 Don’t miss the city’s skinny German sausages served three to a roll or on a plate with sauerkraut or potato salad.
 Paired with a frosty local beer, it’s a perfect meal.